SkyeFull90/Accendero-Projects/README.md

 ```sh
 $ npm start
 ```
-You can also vist the site at:  https://cat-book-alpha-1-0.onrender.com/ Thanks to Render for hosting the site for free and it was easy to set up.
+You can also visit the site at:  https://cat-book-alpha-1-0.onrender.com/ Thanks to Render for hosting the site for free, and it was easy to set up.

-## Security and Vulnerbility Analysis
+## Security and Vulnerability Analysis

 From the recent security audit conducted on December 21st, 2024 has concluded that this current version of CatBook Alpha is safe and secure.
 With the current addition of Snyk: Developer Security Platform.
-This has mitigated potiental risks, and reduced the attack surface.
+This has mitigated potential risks, and reduced the attack surface.
 But there is still a possible risk of CSRF (Cross Site Forgery) CWE-352, mentioned by Snyk.
-With render's firewall provider Cloudflare and it's security compliance rules this is midigated and is low to medium risk.
+With render's firewall provider Cloudflare, and it's security compliance rules this is mitigated and is low to medium risk.
 And in conclusion, CatBook Alpha 1.0.7 on prod is safe and has a low to medium attack surface.
 As long as it keeps receiving further security patches this web app shall be safe and secure.
-There is still 1 high and 9 medium vulnerbilities that still need to be patched.
+There is still 1 high and 9 medium vulnerabilities that still need to be patched.
 Which from the dev team will be patched in the beta version.

 ## Documentation used